Search Albert to find books, movies, etc..

 If we don't have immediate access to an article you need, you can always request it through Interlibrary Loan (ILLiad) for electronic delievery in 3-4 business days.

-The accepted format for citing sources in psychology is the Publication manual of the American Psychological Association.
-For help citing sources use the Library's APA Format Guide.
+The accepted format for citing sources in the social sciences is the Publication Manual of the American Psychological Association. the Leadership programs at Saint Mary’s College, too, emphasizes the use of APA in related course work.
+For help citing sources use the Library's APA Format Guide

 |Zotero - A free tool to help you collect, organize, cite, and share your research sources.
 Zotero tutorials|